JEdward7777/codex-wordmap/README.md

    - This setting enables or disables the background training of the alignment suggestion model.
 If enabled, every time the Codex notebook is saved, the model will retrain in a background thread.
 This model is used in the wordmap webview to provide alignment suggestions.

 2. **codex-wordmap.alignmentTraining.bookGroups**
    - This is a list of book Codex files that should be grouped together when training the alignment AI.
 Due to the different languages, Old Testament (OT) and New Testament (NT) should be separate groups.
 Each Codex file should be on its own line, and separate groups should be separated with an empty line.
 Any file that doesn't match a group will be assumed to be in its own group.
 The path is relative to the files/target project folder and the .codex extension is optional.
+The AI model can be overwhelmed by too many books grouped together, so it is best to only group smaller books.

-### Example of Configuration
+### Example bookGroups Configuration
 ```
 # Group for Old Testament
-Genesis
 Exodus
 Leviticus

 # Group for New Testament
-Matthew
-Mark
-Luke
+TITUS
+GALATIANS
 ```

 ### Activating User Settings